QualityWithMillan/qualitywithmillan.github.io/_posts/2023-03-01-the-paradigm-of-quality-embedded.md

 In 2001, we saw a significant leap in technology that changed the way we work and communicate.
 The introduction of Windows XP was a major milestone, offering improved stability, security, and multimedia capabilities for personal computers.
 It made computing more accessible to a wider audience and provided a platform for the next generation of software applications.
 Additionally, the rise of the internet and the advent of broadband connectivity enabled people to access information and services from anywhere in the world, revolutionizing the way we learn, communicate, and conduct business.

-It was also a turning point in the technology industry, with several groundbreaking advancements that changed the way we interact with digital devices.
+It was also a turning point in the personal gadgets industry, with several groundbreaking advancements that changed the way we interact with digital devices.
 The introduction of the iPod revolutionized the way we listen to music, with its intuitive interface and massive storage capacity.
 We also saw the debut of Mac OS X, a powerful and versatile operating system that laid the foundation for many of the innovations that we enjoy today.
 And of course, we cannot forget the launch of the first-ever Apple retail store, which created a whole new way for customers to experience and purchase technology products.
 These developments marked a significant step forward in the evolution of technology and helped to shape the digital world we know today.

 In the space of software delivery, the [Agile Manifesto](https://agilemanifesto.org/) was published in 2001, which laid the foundation for the Agile software development methodology.
 The manifesto was written by a group of software developers who wanted to create a more efficient and effective way of developing software.
 The manifesto outlined four core values that would guide the development of software: